Jānis Balodis: Latvian partisan

-Political and agricultural career
+Political career

 After the conclusion of the Latvian War of Independence, the post of Commander-in-Chief was abolished in February 1921 and in July of the same year, Balodis asked to be discharged from the army.
 By a special law of the Saeima, he was presented with 100 hectares of land and a manor house.
 He joined the Latvian Farmers Union, the largest party at the time, which was led by Kārlis Ulmanis.
 Balodis was elected to the Saeima in 1925, but played only a secondary role in politics.
 On 7 December 1931, he became the Minister of War, a post he held until 5 April 1940.

 Beginning in July 1933, Balodis held frequent talks with Kārlis Ulmanis about the need for the end of the multi-party system in Latvia.
 As the Minister of War, he played a crucial role in organizing the Latvian coup d'état on 15 May 1934, and together with Prime Minister Kārlis Ulmanis, was one of two signatories of the proclamation by which martial law was declared and the Saeima dissolved.

 During the following years of authoritarian, corporatist rule, Balodis could always be found next to Ulmanis, creating a perception of duumvirate, while in reality, his role was limited to military matters.
 On 12 March 1936, he became Vice President, and on 11 February 1938, became Deputy Prime Minister.

 After the signing of the Soviet–Latvian Mutual Assistance Treaty on 5 October 1939, Latvia became a virtual protectorate of the Soviet Union without a shot being fired.
 Tensions within the ruling circles increased to the point where on 5 April 1940, Balodis was relieved of all his posts without a clear official explanation.